 A superior gourmet avocado with rich buttery flavor and a smooth creamy texture, Hawaii Sharwil is the world’s best avocado.
 Or so Sharwil growers — recognizing that taste a subjective matter — firmly believe.

 Sharwil constitutes a majority of Hawaii’s commercial avocado production — primarily from orchards on the Big Island.
-Sharwil is believed to be a cross between Mexican and Guatemalan avocado varieties and is ideally suited to soil and climate conditions of Hawaii.
+Sharwil is believed to be a cross between Mexican and Guatemalan avocado varieties and is ideally suited to the soil and climate conditions of Hawaii.
 On Rancho Aloha and on many other Kona farms, Sharwil avocados are interplanted with coffee.

 Unfortunately, those of you on the US mainland are unable to purchase Hawaii Sharwil because current USDA restrictions prohibit the untreated shipment to the continental US.
 The ostensible reason is the risk of fruit flies for mainland agriculture, but politics is far more of a factor, with Calavo (the California Avocado association) seeking to avoid competition and exercising its political clout with the USDA.
 Tree-harvested Sharwil are, in fact, either a very poor or a non-host for fruit flies.
 Wintertime export of Sharwil to northern-tier states would pose no substantial risk to mainland agriculture.